UVE-R/Checkers-AI/README.md

 This repo contains :
 - A basic 2 player checkers game
 - A 1 player checker game against an AI
-  -  The AI (white checkers) uses a minimax algorithm to determine the best move
+  -  The AI (white checker) uses a minimax algorithm to determine the best move

 Clicking on a piece will bring the possible moves for that piece shown by the blue circles, click onto the blue circle to move there